Skip to main content

 • Folder access is controlled by permissions assigned by administrators or folder owners.

-• Depending on your permissions, you can view, create, update, delete, or share folders and assets within them.
+• Depending on your permissions, you can view, create, update, delete, or share folders as well as the assets within them.

 • Only users with appropriate permissions (such as folder owners or admins) can delete a folder.

-In some cases, users may be able to contribute assets to a folder without being able to share them.
+In some cases, users can contribute assets to a folder without being able to share them.
 This allows collaboration while maintaining controlled access.

 Moving Assets to Folders

-If the asset is later unshared with the user, it will disappear from the Folder view for that specific user.
+If the asset is later unshared with the user, it disappears from the Folder view for that specific user.

-Sharing permissions may be restricted based on user roles and folder permissions.
+• Sharing permissions can be restricted based on user roles and folder permissions.

 • Folder access is controlled by permissions assigned to users or user groups.

-• Depending on permissions, users may be able to view, edit, or share folders and assets.
+• Depending on permissions, users can view, edit, or share folders and assets.

 • In some cases, users may not be allowed to share assets, even if they can edit or contribute to them.